 When it comes to preparing financial statements, selecting appropriate accounting policies is crucial to ensure accuracy and transparency.
 The Institute of Chartered Accountants of India (ICAI) has issued Accounting Standard (AS)-1, which highlights the primary considerations for selecting accounting policies.
 In this article, we’ll dive into the major concerns outlined in AS-1 and understand their significance.

 Accounting for uncertainties with caution is crucial to avoid misrepresenting a company’s financial health.
 Prudence is a concept that involves preparing financial statements with due care, particularly while making estimates or provisions for uncertain conditions.
 The objective is to ensure that neither the assets nor the income are overstated, and neither the liabilities nor the expenses are understated.

-In the process, prudence does not allow creation of hidden reserves, excessive provisions, deliberate understatement of assets/income or deliberate overstatement of liabilities/expenses, to maintain quality of reliability and transparency in financial statements.
+Prudence doesn’t permit the creation of hidden reserves, excessive provisions, deliberate understatement of assets/income, or deliberate overstatement of liabilities/expenses.
+Its aim is to maintain the quality of reliability and transparency in financial statements.

 Substance over Form

 Financial statements should reflect the actual transactions that occurred, not just the legal formalities.
 Substance over form is a concept that emphasizes that accounting treatment and presentation in financial statements should be based on the economic/financial reality of a transaction, rather than just its legal form.